CollinSumrell/Bioinformatics-Dimensionality-Reduction/readme.md

 ```

 `h` in the above terminal command can be replaced with `l`, `m`, `h`, or `k` for 480p, 720p, 1080p, or 4K resolution, respectively.

+## Layout

+- Source files for the animations can be found under `/src/animations`
+  - Pre-rendered versions are under `/media/videos`
+- Source files for the PCA implementations are under `/src/cpp_pca` and `/src/python_pca/`
+- Python and R utilities to help assemble the datasets, resize them, and merge CSVs can be found under `/src/utils`
+- The datasets that we ran PCA on are under `/datasets/csv`
+- The results of our C++ PCA implementation can be found under `/results/`
+  - A Python script that calculates statistics on the PCA output can also be found here.
+It was used for troubleshooting during development, primarily around how we were standardizing/normalizing the data/results.